- Trainer Maxim

 I, personally, use this performance enhancer in my training when learning variations of handstands and other gymnastics strength skills.
 I would strongly recommend that you use it as well.
 This enhancer is free, legal and widely available at any time!

 Conclusion.
 Whenever you feel like you need a little boost, just induce a smile for a couple of seconds before every set.
 No worries, in North America, it is fine to smile for NO REASON!
+And it is absolutely healthy.

 Happy training my friends.